Pylons/pyramid/docs/glossary.rst

      request.
 Oftentimes this is the ID of the user object in a database.

    identity
-     An identity is an object identify the user associated with the current request.
+     An identity is an object identifying the user associated with the current request.
 The identity can be any object, but should implement a ``__str__`` method that outputs a corresponding :term:`userid`.